filip-husnik/pseudofinder/README.md

 | \[prefix]_pseudos.fasta | Candidate pseudogenes in fasta format. |
 | \[prefix]_dnds | Directory containing output from the dnds module: BLAST results, dN/dS summary file, and a folder containing the nucleotide, amino acids, and codon alignments that were used to calculate dN and dS values. |

 The interactive plot is a good place to start engaging with your data.
+Here you will find a summary of all data collected for each feature on the genome and if you hover over an individual feature, the popup will give you a more detailed look.
+Red bars indicate features which have been flagged as pseudogenes, and the popup will tell you specifically what kind of pseudogene.
 ![alt text](https://github.com/filip-husnik/pseudofinder/blob/master/wiki_images/interactive_example.gif)

 ### Selection